Minimally Invasive Neurosurgery & Endovascular Neurosurgical Radiologists located in Englewood near Denver, Colorado

 According to the Brain Aneurysm Foundation, as many as 6.5 million Americans are living with an unruptured brain aneurysm, and around 30,000 will suffer a rupture each year.
-The specialists at RIA Neurovascular in Englewood, Colorado, offer thorough diagnostic and treatment services for brain aneurysms.
+The specialists at RIA Neurovascular in Denver, Colorado, offer thorough diagnostic and treatment services for brain aneurysms.
 If you or a loved one needs these advanced services, call the office to schedule an appointment.

 A brain aneurysm is a bulging blood vessel within your brain.
 Diagnostic imaging often shows a brain aneurysm with an appearance similar to a berry dangling off a stem.